Administered by TIAA

 - All employee working 30 or more hours weekly are eligible for the Annual 2% Base Contribution (regardless of Voluntary contributions).

-2. You will need to be sure to enter the 401k deduction into your payroll system.
+2. You will need to be sure to enter the 401k deduction into your payroll system and upload or enter it into Who's Where.

-- New Employee - the software will prompt you through a "New Employee Wizard" to enter required information on the employee.
+- New Employee - If you upload your payroll file into Who's Where software with a new employee, the software will prompt you through a "New Employee Wizard" to enter required information on the employee.
 Be sure to either enter an enrollment start date or enter a waive date for the Voluntary 401k Contribution.

 - Existing Employee - After uploading payroll & before creating the invoice be sure to go to the "Employees" tab, click on "View/Edit Employee," and "Plan Information".
 Edit the "Lay 401k Voluntary" benefit.
 Be sure the "Eligibility" box is checked and add a start date if it is not entered.
 The Employee must be enrolled in the 401k Plans, (Voluntary, Match & Base) to appear on the 401k invoice.